 Our prayers should come from a heart of worship and wonder, not entitlement.

-To learn more about worshipping in prayer, consider going through my printable devotional Adoring His Attributes: A 30 Day Journal of Worshipful Prayer.
+To learn more about worshipping in prayer, consider going through my devotional Adoring His Attributes: A 30 Day Journal of Worshipful Prayer.

 What to Pray

 Now we’re probably at the section you were most eager for!
 Most of us grasp that prayer should be a major aspect of our faith, but are at a loss at what to say.

 Jesus gives us the Lord’s Prayer, and it is a powerful template for us.
 It teaches us much about what should be on our minds and lips when we pray.
 However, before we dive in, we should be careful not to fall into just repeating lines.
 Again, as with all things of faith, it is about the heart.